Veganbaking.net Vegan Baking Recipes Vegan Bread Recipes Vegan Hearth Bread Recipes Vegan Nine Grain Whole Wheat Bread

-This bread is unique in that it sports nine grains and contains 100% whole wheat flour for the rest of the ingredients which adds a superb flavor and texture not found in many other breads.
+This Vegan Nine Grain Whole Wheat Bread recipe is unique in that it sports nine grains and contains 100% whole wheat flour for the rest of the ingredients which adds a superb flavor and texture not found in many other breads.
 Baking a bread with both of these features involves a little more effort but I think you'll agree that it's time well spent.
 This bread differs from a regular bread recipe in two ways: First, the grains are soaked so they soften and integrate into the loaf.
 Second, since we're using 100% whole wheat flour for the rest of the flour we need to soak it overnight so the bran softens.
 This softened bran will enable a more efficient rise because the bran won't cut gluten strands.
 It will also allow for a more supple crumb.
-These soaked flour and grains are technically referred to as a soaker.
-I suspect the bread baker who coined this term was having a creativity block the day he used this method.
+These soaked flour and grains are technically referred to as, what else?
+A soaker.
+I suspect the bread baker who coined this term was having a creativity block the day he named this method.

 1 ¼ teaspoons active dry yeast

 2 Tablespoons + 1 teaspoon amaranth

 2 Tablespoons + 1 teaspoon quinoa